wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-compliance-for-microsoft-teams/includes/07-create-information-barrier-policy.md

 - **Required licenses for information barriers**: Information barriers is an advanced compliance feature and requires according licenses.
 The feature is available for users with one of the following licenses:

-	- Microsoft 365 E5/A5
+	* Microsoft 365 E5/A5/G5

-	- Office 365 E5/A5

-	- Office 365 Advanced Compliance
+	* Office 365 E5/A5/G5

-	- Microsoft 365 Compliance E5/A5
+	* Microsoft 365 E5/A5/G5/F5 Compliance

-	- Microsoft 365 Insider Risk Management
+	* Microsoft 365 E5/A5/F5/G5 Insider Risk Management

 - **Permissions for information barrier policies**: To define or edit information barrier policies, administrators must be assigned to one of the following roles:

-	- Microsoft 365 global administrator
+	* Microsoft 365 Enterprise Global Administrator

-	- Office 365 global administrator
+	* Office 365 Global Administrator

-	- Compliance administrator
+	* Compliance Administrator

-	- IB Compliance Management

 - **Directory data**: Make sure that your organization's structure is reflected in directory data.